eugeneloza/castle-editor-tutorial/game/README.md

 * zlib1g
 * libvorbis
 * libfreetype6
-* libgtkglext1
-* libatk-adaptor
-* You'll also need OpenGL drivers for your videocard.
-Usually it is libgl1-mesa-dev.
-* You also need X-system and GTK at least version 2, however, you are very likely to have those already installed :)
+* You also need X-system, GTK at least version 2 and OpenGL drivers for your videocard, however, you are very likely to have those already installed :)

 ### Android